CaptainJS88/JSFundamentals/README.md

 # For Loop Practice Problems

-This repository contains a set of programming practice problems that focus on using for loops.
+This is a personal repository that contains a set of programming practice problems that focus on using for loops.
 Whether you're a beginner looking to improve your coding skills or an experienced programmer wanting to sharpen your loop-handling abilities, these problems cover a range of difficulty levels.

 ## Basic Level